 Preserving the Brandywine Battlefield

-In 2000 the National Parks Service’s American Battlefield Protection Program (ABPP) produced a report to Congress on the Historical Preservation of Revolutionary War and War of 1812 sites.
-Of 243 engagements, 100 sites retained historic integrity.
-The study identified 30 Priority I Principal Battlefield Sites of which Brandywine Battlefield was a Class A. There were only 4 Revolutionary War Class A, Intact and Largely Unprotected Principal Sites identified in the study.
+In 2000, the National Park Service’s American Battlefield Protection Program (ABPP) submitted a report to Congress on the preservation of Revolutionary War and War of 1812 sites.
+Of 243 engagements evaluated, 100 sites were found to retain historic integrity.
+Among these, 30 were designated as Priority I Principal Battlefield Sites, with Brandywine Battlefield classified as a Class A site.
+Notably, only four Revolutionary War sites earned the distinction of being Class A, intact, and largely unprotected.

 Archaeology